crcresearch/ndcmsT3/docs/modules/python.md

 pip3 install --user virtualenv
 ```

-> [!NOTE]
+!!! note
-> The virtualenv executable will not be automatically added to your path.
+    The virtualenv executable will not be automatically added to your path.

 Next, you will need to create a folder named whatever you like and move into it: